Age Limit and Opening Hours

 Noah’s Ark receives up to 15 hours funding from the local authority for all children the term after they turn 3.
 We also accept funding for eligible 2 year olds.

 Noah’s Ark will receive up to 30 hours funding from the local authority for all eligible children the term after they turn 3 .
 Both parents/ single parents must work over 16 hours, and earn less that £100,000 a year.
-Please note we are not open for 30 hours a week, but you can use the funding between 9.15 and 1pm every day, and Tuesday and Thursday afternoons until 2.45pm.
+Please note we are not open for 30 hours a week, but you can use the funding between 9.15 and 2.45pm Monday, Tuesday, Wednesday and Thursday.

 What to Wear